taer7274/AttackLab/ProjectExplanation.md

         0:   48 c7 c7 07 25 40 2a    mov    $0x2a402507,%rdi
         7:   c3                      retq

-The string that will capture this command will be the mov and ret command on the same line: '48 c7 c7 07 25 40 2a c3'.
+The string that will capture this command will be the mov and ret command on the same line: `48 c7 c7 07 25 40 2a c3`.

 In our solution, this will be the first line.

-Now that we have figured out how to capture the movement of the cookie value to the %rdi register, we now want to figure out how to return to the stack, rather than going to the return address of getbuf.
+Now that we have figured out how to capture the movement of the cookie value to the `%rdi` register, we now want to figure out how to return to the stack, rather than going to the return address of getbuf.

 To do so, we need to figure out the address of the stack pointer.
 We can do that by stepping through the ctarget program, and using the following command to investigate the address of the stack pointer:

         x/d $rsp

-We do this in our program, and we get the following address for $rsp: 0x5561b8e8
+We do this in our program, and we get the following address for `$rsp: 0x5561b8e8`

-Finally, we need the address of our touch2 function, so once the function returns to the stack to execute the line we input that sets the cookie value, we go to the touch2 function.
+Finally, we need the address of our `touch2` function, so once the function returns to the stack to execute the line we input that sets the cookie value, we go to the `touch2` function.

 Our solution will look like this: